bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

   :alt: A Circle is a Manifold
   :align: center

-  Figure 1: A circle is a manifold in two dimensions where each arc of the circle is locally resembles a line (source: Wikipedia).
+  Figure 1: A circle is a one-dimensional manifold embedded in two dimensions where each arc of the circle is locally resembles a line segment (source: Wikipedia).

 Of course, there is a much more
 `precise definition <https://en.wikipedia.org/wiki/Topological_manifold#Formal_definition>`__
-from topology in which a manifold is defined as a set that is `homeomorphic <https://en.wikipedia.org/wiki/Homeomorphism>`__ to a Euclidean space.
+from topology in which a manifold is defined as a set that is `homeomorphic <https://en.wikipedia.org/wiki/Homeomorphism>`__ to Euclidean space.
 A homeomorphism is a special kind of continuous one-to-one mapping that preserves topological properties.
 The definition is quite abstract because the definition says a (topological) manifold is just a special kind of set without any explicit reference of how it can be viewed as a